reema0814/Threat-Protection-with-XDR/Labguide/Module 1/Lab-01.md

  - Log in to Azure Portal
  - Explore Sentinel workspace

-# Proceed with Lab 02
+# You have successfully completed the lab